fanbu1995/fanbu1995.github.io/_posts/2019-10-05-Hamiltonian-Monte-Carlo-for-Babies.md

 For example, Gibbs samplers often suffer from these two major issues:

 * High autocorrelation; this leads to "sticky" chains and very low effective sample sizes.
-* Getting "stuck"; when the target density has high curvature regions, the sampler tends to get trapped inside.
+* Getting "stuck"; when the target density has high curvature regions, the sampler tends to get trapped in those regions.

 And that's why certain smart people started searching for alternative sampling methods that can handle tricky densities.
 (Then they found out the magical Hamiltonian Monte Carlo and built stan.)